 Dr. Orloff is a New York Times bestselling author and is on the UCLA psychiatric clinical faculty where she supervises psychiatric residents.
 She received her medical degree from the University of Southern California School of Medicine and completed her psychiatric residency at UCLA.
 Dr. Orloff comes from a lineage of twenty-five physicians in her family, including both parents.
 She specializes in treating empaths and sensitive people in her Los Angeles based practice and online internationally.

-Dr. Orloff has spoken at medical schools, hospitals, the American Psychiatric Association, Google-LA, Google Talks, Google Summit for UAX Managers, Google talk for internal wellness providers, TEDx U.S., TEDx Gateway Asia, and Fortune Magazine’s Most Powerful Women’s Summit.
+Dr. Orloff has spoken at medical schools, hospitals, the American Psychiatric Association, Google-LA, Google Talks, Google Summit for UAX Managers, Google Dev week, and Google empathy training for internal wellness providers, TEDx U.S., TEDx Gateway Asia, and Fortune Magazine’s Most Powerful Women’s Summit.
 She also offers Empathy Training Programs to businesses and organizations.
 In these programs, she teaches empathic leadership skills along with other practical empathic tools to doctors, corporate teams, leaders, managers, customer service and trainers.

 Dr. Orloff has been called the “godmother of the empath movement.”
 Her book The Empath’s Survival Guide: Life Strategies for Sensitive People (400K copies sold, Sounds True, 2017) is an invaluable resource to help all sensitive people develop healthy coping skills in our high-stimulus world without experiencing compassion burnout.
 Empaths can then fully embody their gifts of intuition, creativity, and compassion.
 Dr. Orloff has also written Thriving as an Empath: 365 Days of Self-Care for Sensitive People and The Empath’s Empowerment Journal.